-The Service Request application can reference multiple assets, locations, and configuration items (CIs).
+The Service Request application can reference multiple assets, locationsA physical place where assets exist and where work can be performed.
+More, and configuration items (CIs).
 This article reviews this feature, and what you can do with the records once they have been added.

 Using the New Row on the Multiple Asset, Location and CIs table